xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

 An RDD that consists of row objects (wrappers around basic string or integer arrays) with schema information about the type of data in each column.
 Define a worker node.
 A node that can run the Spark application code in a cluster can be called as a worker node.
 A worker node can have more than one worker which is configured by setting the SPARK_ WORKER_INSTANCES property in the spark-env.sh file.
 Only one worker is started if the SPARK_ WORKER_INSTANCES property is not defined.

+#4th Interview
+Explain Specific Streaming process and saving files to HDFS in SparkStreaming with Kafka?
+Explain Cassandra Arcitecture and timeStamps methods in it?
+What is a lineage Map in Spark?
+Why the Data needs to serialised in Spark?
+Differences in Spark Deployment mode(yarn-cluster and yarn-client mode)?
+Adding other jars(thrid party) in spark when execution in spark-submit?
+How to enable Speculative execution in Spark?
+Different join methods in Hive(using distributed Chace)?
+Difference between an RDD and DataFrame?